ghassani/iphone4-diag/README.md

 ------------------------------
 - baseband doesn't accept normal commands?
 I assume it's speaking QMI.
 - not stable
-- logging needs work
-- im new to c++, there is probably a lot of room for code improvements
 - only tested on 6.1.3